Dennis Hatcher

-Dennis Hatcher is an Australian former rower.
-He was an Australian national champion and won a bronze medal at the 1978 World Rowing Championships in the lightweight division.
+Dennis Hatcher (2 April 1953 – 9 June 2024) was an Australian rower and sports administrator.
+He was an Australian national champion rower and won a bronze medal at the 1978 World Rowing Championships in the lightweight division.
+He held major leadership positions at the Northern Territory Institute of Sport, Australian Institute of Sport, Aspire Academy and Aspire Hospital.

+Hatcher was born in Adelaide and obtained Bachelor of Science and Bachelor of Education at the University of Adelaide and Adelaide College of Advanced Education respectively.
+In 1984, he completed a PhD in physiology at Monash University.
+He died after a long battle with cancer at Canberra Hospital, on 9 June 2024, at the age of 71.

+Rowing

 Club and state rowing

-Raised in Adelaide, Hatcher's senior rowing was from the Adelaide University Boat Club and later the Mercantile Rowing Club in Melbourne.
+Hatcher's senior rowing was from the Adelaide University Boat Club and later the Mercantile Rowing Club in Melbourne.

 State representation first came for Hatcher in 1973 in the South Australian men's heavyweight eight contesting the King's Cup at the Interstate Regatta within the Australian Rowing Championships.
 He rowed in two further South Australian King's Cup eights in 1976 and 1977 and stroked both those crews.

 In 1974 and 1976 Hatcher rowed in Adelaide University eights at the Australian Intervarsity Championships.
 The 1974 crew won the championship title.

 By 1979 Hatcher was rowing from the Mercantile Rowing Club as a lightweight and was selected to the Victorian lightweight four who contested and won the Penrith Cup at the 1979 Interstate Regatta.
 In an MUBC crew he won the lightweight eight national title in 1979.